PvPClt/project/album_en.md

 #OrthodoxMilitaryPutinism
                               👻

 ## ZERO-3.
-PUTIN IN THE HALL OF TWO TRUTHS: THE JUDGMENT OF OSIRIS
+PUTIN IN THE HALL OF TWO TRUTHS: JUDGMENT OF OSIRIS

 ![](Images/En_Album_003.jpg)

-> A sacred ancient Egyptian temple.
-Inside, the well-known procedure of the Judgment of the Egyptian god Osiris, as described in the "Book of the Dead," is taking place.
-Also participating are:
+> Sacred ancient Egyptian temple.
+Inside, well-known procedure of Judgment of the Egyptian god Osiris, as described in the "Book of the Dead," is taking place.
+Also participate:
 >
+> • God Thoth (court secretary, clay tablet in hands)
+> • God Anubis (forensic expert)
+> • Goddess Maat (prosecutor)
+> • 42 Egyptian God-jurors (wearing masks of Hitler, Mussolini, Lenin, Stalin, Beria, Brezhnev, Zhirinovsky, Dracula, the Devil, and other historical figures)
+> • Russian president, Vladimir Putin (defendant)
-• God Thoth (court secretary, with a clay tablet in his hands)
+> • God Thoth (court secretary, with a clay tablet in his hands)
 >
-• God Anubis (forensic expert)
+> • God Anubis (forensic expert)
 >
-• Goddess Maat (prosecutor)
+> • Goddess Maat (prosecutor)
 >
-• 42 Egyptian God-jurors (wearing masks of Hitler, Mussolini, Lenin, Stalin, Beria, Brezhnev, Zhirinovsky, Dracula, the Devil, and other historical figures)
+> • 42 Egyptian God-jurors (wearing masks of Hitler, Mussolini, Lenin, Stalin, Beria, Brezhnev, Zhirinovsky, Dracula, the Devil, and other historical figures)
 >
-• Russian president, Vladimir Putin (the defendant)
+> • Russian president, Vladimir Putin (the defendant)
 >
 > The hall is illuminated by flickering TV screens broadcasting the court proceedings.
 Putin stands by gigantic apothecary scales; on one scale pan lies a red paper heart with a gilded engraving: "Putin: 86%".
 The other pan is empty, yet the scales balance each other.